Paper 3

 DIRECTIONS

-• Having read and annotated one of the texts listed below (the 19th century), explore a specific theme in 700-800 words (5 ¶s in a mature font) by focusing on a particular motif that will be an adequate representative of its time period: historical, religious, political, literary, etc., in relation to life nowadays.
+• Having read and annotated one of the texts listed below (the 19th century), explore a specific theme in mandatory 700-800 words (5 ¶s in a mature font) by focusing on a particular motif that will be an adequate representative of its time period: historical, religious, political, literary, etc., in relation to life nowadays.

 • To support your thesis, choose a concept directly discussed or mentioned in the text.